gsalaman/astro_notes/journal.md

 For the East background, I brought up the exposure time to 200 ms.  That gave me a lighter sky wth the barn and posts.

+My best south one was a 10 second exposure with iso 800...and the aperature was fairly open, making a pretty bright pic.
+I then adjusted the curves to bring the background darker.

+Casseopia with part of the double-double:  ISO only 200.
+Exposure 30 seconds.
+Focus and aperature tweaked by hand...don't remembrer where they ended up.

+M31:  just mostly guessed in the sky, and found a little smudge.
+Yes, that was it.  :)  60s exposure, ISO 400.
+I *think* the anti-shake algos are doing some tracking for me...no trails in the pic!